pmean/build-website/text/04/designing-questionnaire.md

 an impersonal way.
 The is also a confidentiality risk with pretty much all questionnaires, but some with certain topics (such as sexually transmitted diseases, or drug/alcohol abuse), this concern is especially acute.
-The authors don\'t mention another important risk.
+The authors don't mention another important risk.
 If a questionnaire identifies a patient as having a risk of committing suicide, the researcher needs to have a plan in place<U+FFFD> to provide appropriate referrals.